dogukanozdemir/Places-Frontend/README.md

 Welcome to the React Places App!
 This application allows you to search for places within a specific radius based on latitude and longitude coordinates and view the results on a map.

-if you want you can test the live version here: [Live demo](https://places.dogukanozdemir.com)

 You can check my repository called `Places-Backend` to see the server side

 ## Table of Contents